 Non-Smokers: These Lung Cancer Risks & Symptoms Apply To You, Too

-If you don’t smoke, don’t start.
-If you do smoke, stop.
-The advice about preventing lung cancer, although well-meaning, is often linked to smoking.
+Most of the advice you hear about preventing lung cancer, although well-meaning, is often linked just to smoking.
 But what if you’ve never smoked?
 Being a non-smoker doesn’t automatically clear you from risk of lung cancer.